Tai Khang in Laos

 What Are Their Lives Like?

 In the past, when a boy reached the age of 8 or 9, he was sent to a Buddhist temple to live as a monk for at least two years, but more often, for ten years.
 At the temple, the boy received a new name.
 If he chose to leave and return to secular life, he received another new name.
 Upon the birth of his first child, he and his wife would both receive new names.
-During the Cultural Revolution, this practice was repressed, but today it is making a comeback.

 What Are Their Beliefs?